-Climb to the top of the Anavista Tower where you can enjoy panoramic views of downtown Gatlinburg and the Great Smoky Mountains from points north, south, east, and west.
+Climb to the top of the Anavista Tower, where you can enjoy panoramic views of downtown Gatlinburg and the Great Smoky Mountains from north, south, east, and west.

 A Treetop Skywalk features an 880-foot suspended boardwalk bridge about 60 feet in the air.
-You’ll be able to walk among the treetops and view the forest scenery below.
+You can walk among the treetops and view the forest scenery below.
 At certain sections, you can view zipliners zooming down the mountain.
 The zipline is at an additional cost to mountain admission.

-If you like your mountains with a side of margaritas, Gatlinburg has got you covered.
-Located across from Anakeesta, and near a wide variety of other Gatlinburg attractions, Margaritaville Resort Gatlinburg is an excellent choice for access, relaxation, and those margaritas.
+Gatlinburg has got you covered if you like your mountains with a side of margaritas.
+Located across from Anakeesta, near various other Gatlinburg attractions, Margaritaville Resort Gatlinburg is an excellent choice for access, relaxation, and those margaritas.

-Other amenities include the St. Somewhere Spa (which is open to non-hotel guests), a hot tub, an outdoor pool with a water slide, shallow “tanning pools” with in-water lounge chairs, and a riverfront patio with a firepit.
+Other amenities include the St. Somewhere Spa (open to non-hotel guests), a hot tub, an outdoor pool with a water slide, shallow “tanning pools” with in-water lounge chairs, and a riverfront patio with a fire pit.
 Spacious rooms feature a classic tropical vibe with coastal class.
 It’s also on the trolley line, which makes it doubly convenient.

-Speaking of the Gatlinburg trolley line, it’s a great way to get around or just see the town.
+Speaking of the Gatlinburg trolley line, it’s a great way to get around or see the town.
 The red route takes you through most of downtown Gatlinburg and River Road.
 Take the yellow route to check out the Arts and Crafts Community.
-For a nature theme, take the tan Gatlinburg trolley route for parks, campgrounds, and the Great Smoky Mountains National Park.
+Take the tan Gatlinburg trolley route for a nature theme for parks, campgrounds, and the Great Smoky Mountains National Park.